Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 4. Meirong Jiayi Lu

-Endorsed in 2012 by the Crest Global Institute her high scoring has fallen slightly and in 2014 she has agreed to further and refined paranormal testing.
+Endorsed in 2012 by the Crest Global Institute her previous original scores fell during more refined testing in 2014.
 She provides private readings in Asian markets specializing in business and international trade psychic forecasting.

 5. Georgia Marie Gardner